Kaia15/tensorpy/README.md

    - Contents are arbitrary until explicitly set

 2. `.array(object, dtype=int)`:
-   - Creates array from list/tuple
+   - Creates an array from a list/tuple
    - Example: `.array([1,2,3]) → [1,2,3]`

 3. `.zeros(shape, dtype=int)`:
-   - Creates array filled with 0
+   - Creates an array filled with 0
    - Example: `.zeros((2,2)) → [[0,0],[0,0]]`

 4. `.ones(shape, dtype = int)`:
     - Creates an array filled with ones

 5. `.copy(a)`:
-    - Create a copy of input array
+    - Create a copy of the input array

 ### Array Manipulation

 1. `.arange(start, stop, step, dtype=int)`:
    - Creates evenly spaced values within the interval
    - Similar to Python's range() but returns array
+   - **Challenge**: float arithmetic (floating points are covered -> rounding up after addition)

 2. `.reshape(a, newshape)`:
-   - Reshapes array without changing data
+   - Reshapes the array without changing the data
    - Example: `reshape([1,2,3,4], (2,2)) → [[1,2],[3,4]]`
+   - **Challenge**: check irregular/inconsistent input list

 3. `.ndarray.flat ~= .ndarray.flatten(order = 'C' | 'F')`:
+   - Flatten all the elements in the input matrix into a list
+   - **Challenge**: F-style flattening

 4. `.ndim()`:
+   -

 5. `.ndarray.T ~= .ndarray.transpose(axes : tuple = Optional)`:
+   - **Challenge**: Flip the axes with the given order (especially with increasing count of array dimensions)

 ### Mathematical Functions